{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 The Mail Command feature enables users to generate an email template prefilled with the email addresses of students filtered based on specified keywords.
 This command can be used to compose emails to these students directly from the user's default email client.

-parses the input arguments to extract the specified keywords.
+The MailCommandParser parses the input arguments to extract the specified keywords.

-is created, which results in the generation of a mailto link for all students.
+If no keywords are provided, an empty MailCommand is created, which results in the generation of a mailto link for all students.

 If keywords are provided, the parser validates them to ensure they conform to the expected format.
-If any keyword is invalid, a ParseException
+If any keyword is invalid, a ParseException is thrown.

-with the appropriate predicate is then created using the GroupContainsKeywordsPredicate
+The MailCommand with the appropriate predicate is then created using the GroupContainsKeywordsPredicate, which filters the students based on the specified keywords.

-is executed, it updates the filtered person list in the model based on the provided predicate.
+When the MailCommand is executed, it updates the filtered person list in the model based on the provided predicate.

 It then extracts the email addresses of the filtered students from the model.